deib-polimi/COCOS/components/profiler/README.md

 - ```self.bench_data```: it is the list of requests used to profile the model
 - ```self.validate_date```: it is the list of requests used to validate the model

-Every entry in the lists is a dict with the following fields:
+Each entry in the lists is a dict with the following fields:
 - ```"data"```: the raw data read
 - ```"request```: the data converted in a ready to be submitted request